60 Second Lemon Law Assessment™

 What types of defects qualify for a used car lemon law claim in Michigan?

 Any defect that substantially impairs the use, value, or safety of the vehicle may qualify.
-Common examples include engine failures, transmission problems, brake defects, electrical system malfunctions, steering issues, and persistent warning lights.
-The defect must have been brought to a dealer or manufacturer for repair and not been successfully fixed.
+Common examples include, but are not limited to, engine failures, transmission problems, brake defects, electrical system malfunctions, steering issues, and persistent warning lights.
+The defect must have been brought to a dealer or manufacturer for repair and not been successfully fixed in a timely manner.

 Do I have to pay a lawyer to pursue a used car lemon law claim?

-No. Under both Michigan’s Lemon Law and the federal Magnuson-Moss Warranty Act, the manufacturer is required to pay the consumer’s attorney fees if the case is successful.
+No. Under both Michigan’s Lemon Law and the federal Magnuson-Moss Warranty Act, the manufacturer may be required to pay the consumer’s attorney fees if the case is successful.
 At Kahn & Associates, we work on a No Recovery, No Fee basis, so you pay nothing unless we win your case.

 What should I do if I bought a used car with an undisclosed accident history in Michigan?

 If a dealer sold you a used vehicle without disclosing a prior accident, salvage title, flood damage, or odometer rollback, you may have a fraud claim.
-Document everything, obtain a vehicle history report, and contact an experienced lemon law attorney.
-Kahn & Associates handles used vehicle fraud cases and can evaluate your situation for free.
+Document everything, obtain a vehicle history report, and contact an experienced auto dealer fraud attorney.
+Kahn & Associates can evaluate your situation for free.
 Call us at 1-888-536-6671 or visit our contact page.

 This page has been written, edited, and reviewed by a team of legal writers following our comprehensive editorial guidelines.
 This page was approved by Attorney Craig A. Kahn, who has more than 20 years of legal experience in lemon law.